qchantel/micro-parse/readme.md

 ## Some obvious limitations
 - does not work on some websites that seem to protect themselves against bots/scrappers (leboncoin.fr)
-- the colors extractor is obviously not always right
+- the colors extractor is not always right

 ## Why
 I wanted to: